 There is no specific session limit.
 Counseling at SCS is based on a short-term model in order to help all students and you and your counselor will determine how long you will be seen.

 How much does it cost to see a professional at SCS?

 Students are not charged when they receive services at our office.

 SCS adheres to professional ethical standards and all state and federal laws regarding confidentiality.
 All information is confidential unless you sign a written release of information.
 There are some exceptions by law, (e.g., harm to yourself or someone else and ongoing child or elder abuse or court subpoena).
 In these cases, the pertinent laws, professional ethics and the best clinical practices will dictate our response to the information presented to our counselors.

 If a person has been victim of sexual assault or is a survivor of child sexual abuse, is the Student Counseling Services required to report the information to the university reporting mandate?

-Counseling Center staff are NOT Title IX responsible persons and are therefore able to keep this information.
+Counseling Center staff are NOT Title IX responsible persons and are therefore able to keep this information private and confidential.